2023 Donegal county football team season

 The following is a summary of Donegal county football team's 2023 season.

 Personnel changes

 Neil McGee retired from inter-county football at the end of the 2022 season with a record 195 appearances for the team, announcing his decision, shortly before his 37th birthday, in an exclusive interview given to Frank Craig and published in the Donegal News on 29 September 2022.

 Paddy Carr was announced as manager on 24 October, succeeding Declan Bonner, with Aidan O'Rourke joining as head coach at the same time.

 Michael Murphy, who had captained his county since the 2011 season, announced his retirement from inter-county football on 16 November 2022.
 He released a statement via the county board.
 Murphy's retirement, at the age of 33, was unexpected.
+The Irish Times stated: "For new manager Paddy Carr it is as bad a start as one can imagine, like picking up a Porsche only to discover it comes without an engine or a steering wheel".

+Declan McIntyre succeeded James Gallagher as goalkeeping coach.

+In January 2023, it was announced that Patrick McBrearty would succeed the retired michael Murphy as team Donegal team captain.

+After not playing until that point in the season due to injury, Ryan McHugh confirmed his departure from the panel in early April (ahead of the championship), due to a combination of injury and an employment offer that involved travelling abroad.